goliveira/bibtex2html/README.md

 ## Usage

-To run the program, execute the following command in a terminal:
+To run Bibtex2html, execute the following command in a terminal:

     python bibtex2html.py example.bib template.html output.html

-Here, `bibtex.bib` is the BibTeX file that you want to convert, and `template.html` is any template file containing the following placeholders:
+In the above command, `bibtex.bib` is the BibTeX file that you want to convert and `template.html` is any template file containing the following placeholders:

     <!--NUMBER_OF_REFERENCES-->
     <!--NEWER-->